-The fever has not yet fallen on the oil markets.
-After reaching 71,62 dollars during electronic exchanges in London, Monday 17 April, the barrel of Brent North Sea exceeded this record, Tuesday morning, to reach 72 dollars during the first exchanges.
-In New York, prices also remained very high: light sweet crude rose on Tuesday at 70,88 dollars - higher than the 30 August 2005, when the devastating passage of Hurricane Katrina on the Gulf of Mexico had propelled the barrel at 70,85 dollars in session.
+The fever has still not subsided on the oil markets.
+After reaching 71,62 dollars during electronic exchanges in London on Monday, April 17, a barrel of Brent from the North Sea broke this record on Tuesday morning to reach 72 dollars during the first exchanges.
+In New York, prices also remained very high: the light sweet crude rose to 70,88 dollars on Tuesday - higher than on August 30, 2005, when the devastating passage of Hurricane Katrina over the Gulf of Mexico had propelled the barrel to 70,85 dollars in session.

 This movement has led to an increase in prices at the pump which worries the French government.
-The Minister of Economy on Tuesday excluded France Inter, any decline in the internal tax on petroleum products (TIPP), saying that "it is useless."
-Thierry Breton, however, reiterated that in case of "erratic movements on prices at the pump", he did not exclude "reunite the oil operators to Bercy to ensure that the repercussion is smoothed," as Total had been engaged in September 2005.
+The Minister of the Economy ruled out, on Tuesday, on France Inter, any reduction in the internal tax on petroleum products (TIPP), believing that "it is useless".
+Thierry Breton however reaffirmed that in the event of "erratic movements in prices at the pump", he did not rule out "bringing together the oil operators again at Bercy to ensure that the repercussion is made in a smooth manner", as Total had committed in September 2005.